-If you choose to drink alcohol, Cancer Council Australia recommends you do so within the National Health and Medical Research Council guidelines, which were updated in late 2020.
+If you drink alcohol, Cancer Council Australia recommends you do so within the National Health and Medical Research Council guidelines, which were updated in late 2020.
 These guidelines recommend that healthy men and women should drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day.
-Reducing alcohol use would play a big role in lowering the nearly 3500 cancer cases in Australia each year currently caused by alcohol.
+Reducing alcohol use would help lower the 3500 cancer cases in Australia each year currently caused by alcohol.

 Thank you for joining the mission against misinformation

 If you’ve heard a rumour about cancer, or are unsure about information you’ve read online, ask your own cancer question via the iHeard hub.

 We want everyone to have the correct information about cancer so if you know anyone else with a cancer question, why not let them know about iHeard?